About Glassmine Falls

 I can only speculate that perhaps the last rain event that revived this waterfall was three or four days prior to our visit.

-Glassmine Falls resides in the Blue Ridge Parkway on the North Carolina side.
+Glassmine Falls resides in the Blue Ridge Parkway near Asheville in Buncombe County, North Carolina.
 It is administered by the National Park Service.
 For information or inquiries about the area as well as current conditions, visit their website.

 It was about 21 miles northeast of Asheville taking us around 45 minutes of driving.